AkBKukU/udev-device-setup-demo/README.md

 You will now add your device's scancodes to the udev file.
-Open it back up with `sudo nano /etc/udev/hwdb.d/70-keyboard.hwdb` and add more lines to the bottom of the file that start with " KEYBOARD\_KEY\_" and end with your scancodes.
+Open it back up with `sudo nano /etc/udev/hwdb.d/70-keyboard.hwdb` and add more lines to the bottom of the file that starts with " KEYBOARD\_KEY\_" and end with your scancodes.

-*You can also use `#` for comments in the udev file if you want to leave a note to explain which scancode is for each button*
+*You can also use `#` for comments in the udev file if you want to leave a note to explain which scancode is for*

 `/etc/udev/hwdb.d/70-keyboard.hwdb`
 ```